ArJayC94/InfoTrackCodeTest/README.md

 - C# .NET Core

 ## Setup Instructions
-1. Navigate to the frontend directory and run `npm install` to install dependencies.
+1. Navigate to the frontend directory the `infotrack-front-ui` folder and run `npm install` to install dependencies.
 2. Start the frontend server using `npm start`.
-3. Navigate to the backend directory.
+3. Navigate to the backend directory the `InfoTrackSEOProject` folder.
 4. Run the backend server with `dotnet run`.
 5. Access the application in your web browser.

+## Alert
+When the function returns '0', it means that the response from Google does not contain the URL you are looking for.
+However, there are instances where Google may return a cookie consent page instead of the actual search results.
+This can occur due to various reasons, such as regional regulations (e.g., GDPR in Europe), changes in Google's search interface, or detection of automated access."